Publishing Ranking Events

 argument should match the column specified in the group_by

-parameter of your Model object.
+parameter of your object.